flightaware/tohil/Doc/reference/tohil_python_functions.rst

-   Perform tohil.exec, but redirect stdout emitted while python is running it into a string and return the string to run's caller after the exec has finished.
+   Perform tohil.exec, but redirect stdout emitted while python is running it into a string and return the string to tohil.run's caller after the exec has finished.

-   Python users are often surprised that exec doesn't return anything.
+   Python users are often surprised that *exec* doesn't return anything.

 .. function:: tohil.setvar([var=]varName[, [value=]value)